Device recognition technology based on "radio genome" developed by RTU MIREA scientists

 Scientists from RTU MIREA have developed an innovative method for identifying electronic devices based on their "radio genome" — a unique electromagnetic radiation generated by any electronic device.
-This technology allows contactless determination of the type, condition, and even hidden defects of gadgets, which opens up new opportunities in testing, repair, and protection against counterfeiting.
+This technology allows contactless determination of the type, condition, and even hidden defects of gadgets, opening up new opportunities in testing, repair, and protection against counterfeiting.

 Mikhail Sergeevich Kostin, Doctor of Technical Sciences, Associate Professor, Head of the Department of Radio Wave Processes and Technologies of the Institute of Radio Electronics and Informatics of RTU MIREA